FPGAs could replace GPUs in many deep learning applications

 The renewed interest in artificial intelligence in the past decade has been a boon for the graphics cards industry.
 Companies like Nvidia and AMD have seen a huge boost to their stock prices as their GPUs have proven to be very efficient for training and running deep learning models.
-Nvidia, in fact, has even pivoted from a pure GPU and gaming company to a provider of cloud GPU services and a competent AI research lab.
+Nvidia, in fact, has even pivoted from a pure GPU and gaming company to a provider of cloud GPU services and a competent research lab.

 But GPUs also have inherent flaws that pose challenges in putting them to use in AI applications, according to Ludovic Larzul, CEO and co-founder of Mipsology, a company that specializes in machine learning software.